 Around the town are mineral baths, spas and you can visit nearby churches and monasteries, such as The Resilovski Monastery.
 Enjoy nature’s offerings surrounded by gorgeous mountain views.

 In the northwestern region of Bulgaria is Vrachanski Balkan Natural Park.
-It’s hard to choose just one cave as this part of Bulgaria has a whopping 500 caves to explore!
+It’s hard to choose just one cave to highlight as this part of Bulgaria has a whopping 500 caves to explore!

 You’ll also find over 170 waterfalls in this region, including Skaklya Waterfall and Borov Kamak Waterfall.
 There are over 140 climbing routes, and the park is a magnet for mountain sports enthusiasts.